What’s in This Article

 How Do You Check the Tire Pressure on a Toyota Tundra?

-You check tire pressure by using a reliable gauge on cold tires: remove the valve cap, press the gauge, read PSI, then add or release air to match recommended specs.
-Use this maintenance tips routine for freedom.
+Check tire pressure with a reliable gauge when the tires are cold.
+Remove the valve cap, press the gauge straight onto the valve stem, read the PSI, then add or release air to match the driver’s door placard.

 What PSI Should My Toyota Tundra Tires Be At?